mhallum/custom-spec-loaders/README.md

 ### larionov

-Use this loader Load a spectrum from a file produced by an IDL program written by Valeri M. Larionov.
+Use this loader to load a spectrum from a file produced by an IDL program written by Valeri M. Larionov.

 This is basicaly a `.dat` file with two columns.
 The first column is the wavelength in Angstroms and the second column is the flux in units of